emqx/cloud-docs/en_US/data_integration/mongodb.md

 - **Real-time Data Processing**

-  EMQX Cloud is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to MongoDB.
+  EMQX Platform is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to MongoDB.
 It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.

 - **Flexible MongoDB Connection Options**